 - Playing in parks also helps children build and maintain healthy bones, muscles, and joints, improve self-esteem

-Beverly’s Hot Tips for celebrating National Recreation And Parks Month:
+Beverly's Tips Building Resilience and Celebrating National Recreation And Parks Month:

-- US park fees are frozen and/or are free and Canadian National Parks fees are frozen at 2008 prices so take a look at what is available near you for a relatively low entertainment fee
+- Take a look at what is available near you for a relatively low entertainment fee

 - From camping overnight to enjoying the day at the beach our parks can provide an opportunity to enjoy some of the best views and activities our countries have to offer.
 If you are camping overnight, plan for both the good weather and bad.
 This year I am printing off some great fireside ghost stories that will be sure to entertain regardless of the weather.
 Check out http://www.ghostsandstories.com/short-campfire-ghost-stories.html

-- Let go of your everyday worries and be in the moment.
-Enjoy the sights and sounds that only our parks can provide
+Let go of your everyday worries and be in the moment.
+Enjoy the sights and sounds that only our parks can provide.
+Click to tweet

 - Leave your technology at home or at least turn it off.
 There is nothing like cooking outdoors or sitting beside the fire.
 Resist the urge to bring modern conveniences with you.
 Check in for messages only when absolutely necessary